-Vicodin Rehab Statistics
+Vicodin Treatment Statistics

+There are many different rehab centers available for Vicodin treatment, however, the true numbers of Vicodin rehabilitation stats are hard to grasp on a national scale.
 If you look around at different rehab centers’ websites, the prospects of breaking free from your addiction – or the success rate of someone you know that is addicted – are rather good.
 Most Vicodin rehabilitation clinics boast, on average, about a 60-70% success rate, and generally around a 30% relapse rate.

-Three Amazing Reasons to Opt for Vicodin Addiction Rehabilitation
+Reasons for Vicodin Addiction Treatment